jsrozner/google_drive_auditer/README.md

 - files with sharing to a group or domain (versus to user or to anyone-anyone is by link)
 - files with link sharing (those with "anyone" sharing type)
+- (If you want to change this, see the method review_and_maybe_generate_tracked_file, which determines which files to track and then output).

 The program will output a CSV summarizing
 - all of the above information